pygfx/pygfx-benchmarks/results/bm_wgpu_buffer_chunksize.md

 It seems safe to use a chunksize that is about 1/16th of the buffer size, capped by a size of about 1MB.
 Interestingly, the numbers for the tipping points are very similar for the different devices uses in these benchmarks.

+The `queue_write` method generally outperforms `write_mapped`, especially for larger chunk sizes.
+On the other hand, `write_mapped` can take smaller chunk sizes before it shows in the performance.